MARKET SNAPSHOT: U.S. Stocks Set To Hover At Record Levels, With Fed Speakers In The Spotlight

 Corona parent Constellation Brands Inc. (STZ) is due to post earnings before the open, then Costco Wholesale Corp.(COST) reports after the close.

-SeaWorld Entertainment Inc.(SEAS) has been making a whale of a move on news that Legoland parent Merlin Entertainments Inc.(MERL.LN) might buy part of the troubled water park operator.
+SeaWorld Entertainment Inc.(SEAS) is up 6.2% premarket on news that Legoland parent Merlin Entertainments Inc.(MERL.LN) might buy part of the troubled water park operator (http://www.marketwatch.com/story/seaworld-surges-on-reports-of-possible-deal-with-legoland-owner-2017-10-05).

 What are other assets doing?